20 June 1945

 November 2014

-Sonology organizes the symposium 50 Years of Electroacoustic and Computer Music Education.
+Sonology organises the symposium 50 Years of Electroacoustic and Computer Music Education.

 March 2016